 5- Go to the dentist!

 Sometimes it is okay to give up.
 If the tooth is causing too much discomfort or is not coming out, don’t force it.
-Visit the dentist who can remove the loose tooth gently and safely.
-You can contact
+Visit us, so that we can safely and painlessly remove it.

 Adult teeth are nothing like baby teeth, and they’re permanent.
 The set of teeth you have when you become an adult is the set of teeth that will stay with you forever.
 So, pulling them out is a much bigger deal than baby teeth.